-DISCUSSION OF RESULTS
+V. DISCUSSION OF RESULTS

-As defined by Horne (26), the critical hydroplaning speed is that speed at which the hydrodynamic uplift force is in equilibrium with the load carried by the tire.
+As defined by Horne (27), the critical hydroplaning speed is that speed at which the hydrodynamic uplift force is in equilibrium with the load carried by the tire.
 At this speed the tire is being supported completely by the layer of water.
 However, this is not the speed at which spin-down is initiated.
 In fact, spin-down can be initiated at speeds considerably below the critical hydroplaning speed.
-According to Reference 26, in tests run on tandem wheels, spin-down was initiated at speeds that were 70% the value of the predicted hydroplaning speed.
+According to Reference 27, in tests run on tandem wheels spin-down was initiated at speeds that were 70% the value of the predicted hydroplaning speed.
 In a later report (12), Horne restates this conclusion and also states that total spin-down (wheel stops rotating) can take place between 80% and 120% of the predicted hydroplaning speed.
-These data were obtained from tests run on aircraft tires.
+These data were obtained from the tests run on aircraft tires

 However, it is dangerous to use spin-down as the only criterion for the determination of hydroplaning.
-As pointed out by Horne (12), as speed is increased above the critical hydroplaning speed, there is less tire-fluid exposure time due to increased speed and a more uniform hydrodynamic pressure exists in the contact zone.
+As pointed out by Horne (12), as speed is increased above the critical hydroplaning speed there is less tire-fluid exposure time due to increased speed and a more uniform hydrodynamic pressure exists in the contact zone.
 Rather than having the center of force in the forward portion of the contact zone, it has moved toward the center of the zone, thus shortening the moment arm and reducing the amount of spin-down.
 A similar situation exists for the water skier.
-As he is being pulled in the water, the force is being exerted more near the tips of the skis, however, as he comes to a plane, the uplift force is positioned more toward the middle of the skis.
+As he is being pulled in the water, the force is being exerted closer to the tips of the skis, however, as he comes to a plane, the uplift force is positioned towards the middle of the skis.
 Therefore, one should not be trapped into the fallacy that if there is no spin-down there is no hydroplaning.
 Spin-down is only one indication of the hydroplaning phenomenon.
 Other things such as coefficient of friction and appearance or disappearance of the bow wave should also be considered when determining the hydroplaning speed.

-For the experimentation conducted on the Texas Transportation Institute's hydroplaning trough, wheel spin-down was the only criterion used to indicate loss of tire-pavement contact.
+For the experimentation conducted on the hydroplaning trough, wheel spin-down was the only criterion used to indicate loss of tire-pavement contact.
 Because of this, it was decided to evaluate the pavements studied and discuss the effects of the variables on the basis of percent spin-down.
-By the term percent spin-down, it is meant the amount the test wheel relative ground speed has slowed down in relation to the vehicle speed
+Percent spin-down means the amount the test wheel relative ground speed has been reduced in relation to the vehicle ground speed.